screwdriver-cd/screwdriver/README.md

 Fork `functional-*` repositories to your organization from [screwdriver-cd-test](https://github.com/screwdriver-cd-test)

+#### With `.func_config.json`

-Update `.func_config.json` with your own username, github token, access key, host, and organization for test:
+Add `.func_config.json` to the root of the Screwdriver API folder with your username, github token, access key, host, and organization for test:
 ```json
 {
     "username": "YOUR-GITHUB-USERNAME",